Blog Commenting / John Kerr's blog / Computer retailng... from a consumers' point of view

 Sounds like the call I got today from someone who bought a Linux machine from us and wanted to return it because it was too slow (PIII 550 w/ 128MB RAM running Debian/GNU Linux).
 They wanted to return it with a pirated copy of Windows XP on it;-) No doubt there's probably a tonne of spyware on it.
 Such is life, happens in all retail sectors.

-In reply to by charm
+In reply to The wonderful world of computer sales by charm

 I had one customer who called and told me (two months later) that the computer didn't work from the day they got it, and it was entirely our fault, and they did absolutely nothing to it, and they demanded all of their money back or they would call the cops and the BBB and sue us.